tritone11/geth-to-mysql/README.md

 ## PostgreSQL

 psql.py is for postgre, with web3 ipc provider.
-It is more than 50x faster in the import and it can stay behind a private network with 1s block time
+It is more than 50x faster in the import and it can stay behind a private network with 1s block time.
+This can be used for a high performance explorer, it is currently tested on an explorer made with Django, CitusDB and a blockchain with 1s block time.
+It is handling more than 500k blocks with an average of 25 transactions